apparentorder/farssh/README.md

 ### Client

-The "client" is a relatively simple shell script that pulls a few parameters from SSM Parameter Store and then starts an ECS Task with the FarSSH image.
+The "client" pulls a few parameters from SSM Parameter Store and then starts an ECS Task with the FarSSH image.
 The FarSSH task will be available after a few seconds.

 The client will then start an `ssh` session to the public IP address of the FarSSH task.